 This case presents a difficult and confusing scenario regarding the prosecuting attorney's role.
-According to the amicus brief, the prosecutor advised the circuit court following the filing of the contempt petition by the natural parents against DHHR that she had a conflict in representing her client in the contempt proceedings, but would not withdraw "from any other part of this case."
-The Attorney General was brought into the case at the prosecutor's request and by the client's position within the civil arena of abuse and neglect proceedings as compared to the criminal side of such proceedings.
+See footnote 35 According to the amicus brief, the prosecutor advised the circuit court following the filing of the contempt petition by the natural parents against DHHR that she had a conflict in representing her client in the contempt proceedings, but would not withdraw "from any other part of this case."
+The Attorney General was brought into the case at the prosecutor's request See footnote 36 and upon the circuit court's direction.
+See footnote 37 Although the prosecuting attorney had a questionable role in these proceedings, the representations in her brief illustrate the difficulties encountered by the prosecutor in connection with her representation of DHHR.
+See footnote 38